csrednicki/retroach-cheats/README.md

 Collection of my cheats that can be used in RetroArch.

 Available cheats:
+- Amiga
   - Pinball Fantasies - Infinite balls
+  - Jurassic Park - Infinite health